 Your doctor will review your medical history, ask about any accidents or previous surgeries, and discuss your symptoms with you.
 Your doctor will also conduct a physical and neurological examination.
 If your neurological examination shows signs of a nerve injury, your doctor may recommend diagnostic tests, which may include:

 - Electromyography (EMG).
-In an EMG, a thin-needle electrode inserted into your muscle records your muscle's electrical activity at rest and in motion.
+In an EMG, a thin-needle electrode inserted into the muscle records the muscle's electrical activity at rest and in motion.
 Reduced muscle activity can indicate nerve injury.

 - Nerve conduction study.
-Electrodes placed at two different points in your body measure how well electrical signals pass through the nerves.
+Electrodes placed at two different points in the body measure how well electrical signals pass through the nerves.

 - Magnetic resonance imaging (MRI).
-MRI uses a magnetic field and radio waves to produce detailed images of the area affected by nerve damage.
+MRI uses a magnetic field and radio waves to produce detailed images of areas affected by nerve damage.

-If a nerve is injured but not cut, your injury is more likely to heal.
-Injuries in which the nerve has been completely severed are very difficult to treat and recovery may not be possible.
+If a nerve is injured but not cut, the injury is more likely to heal.
+Injuries in which the nerve has been completely severed are very difficult to treat, and recovery may not be possible.

 Your doctor will determine your treatment based on the extent and cause of your injury and how well the nerve is healing.